Yoav666s/dnd-wiki/_pages/reckonfall.md

 The turn order in combat is determined by rolling initiative.
 To roll initiative, you can choose any die with a number of faces equal to or lower than your Courage Value (if you decide to roll at all).
 The number rolled is where you are on initiative order: whoever rolled highest goes first, and whoever rolled lowest (or didn't roll at all) goes last.

 ## Attacking
-When you attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT equal to the opponent's DR.
+When you take the attack action on your turn, you can attack a number of times equal to your Courage Modifier.
+When you attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT based on the opponent's DR.

 ## Movement
 On your turn in combat, you can move a number of a squares (or hexagons) equal to your speed.